-Boundaries are guidelines, rules or limits that mark your limits on your life and relationships.
+Boundaries are guidelines, rules, or limits that mark your limits on your life and relationships.
 These boundaries can be mental, physical, or sexual.
 All humans create boundaries to identify reasonable, safe, and permissible ways for other people to behave towards them and how to respond when someone passes those limits.
 Some people have overly flexible boundaries.
-They may be unwilling to say no or always accommodating others’ needs.
+They may be unwilling to say no or always accommodate others’ needs.
 Some have overly rigid boundaries to the point of being righteous and judgmental.
 Ideally, healthy boundaries fall somewhere in the middle of these two extremes.

 Why are boundaries important?